nathanrooy/taxicab/README.md

 Returns: (tuple)
 - route[0] or route.length : float - distance in meters of computed route.
-- route[1] or route.ndoes : path - list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
+- route[1] or route.nodes : path - list of node IDs constituting the shortest path (this is identical to routes found in OSMnx).
 - route[2] or route.orig_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the first non-complete edge in the route.
 - route[3] or route.dest_edge : `shapely.geometry.linestring.LineString` - a partial edge representing the last non-complete edge in the route.
 - Note that if a route is successfully computed the distance will always be returned.
 However, depending on the length of the route and the underlying network, elements 1, 2, or 3 may be `null`.